Interested in attending Street Lights 2016? The full agenda for the conference is now available.

 Guadalupe Street in Austin, TX.
 Austin had one of the highest-scoring policies of 2014.
 Which communities will be on the 2015 list?
 Photo courtesy of the City of Austin.

 More than 60 communities passed Complete Streets policies in 2015, and these policies are some of the strongest and most effective ever passed.
 Which policies stood out as the best?
 Find out on next month when Smart Growth America’s National Complete Streets Coalition unveils our annual ranking of the best Complete Streets policies in the nation.

 Notably this year, one community has scored a perfect 100 on their Complete Streets policy.
 In the near decade that we have been tracking policies, this is the first time a community has achieved a perfect score.
 Which community passed the perfect policy?
 Join us for the launch of this year’s rankings to find out.

 The annual New Partners for Smart Growth conference brings together public officials, development professionals, advocates, and civic organizations to connect with experts from across the country and catch up on the evolving best practices in smart growth.
 Hundreds of speakers cross disciplines to share insights, tools and strategies for making smart growth a success in communities across the country.

-This year’s conference will take place February 13-15, 2014 in Denver, CO, and Smart Growth America is excited to be one of the many organizations participating.
+This year’s conference will take place January 29-31, 2015 in Baltimore, MD, and Smart Growth America is excited to be one of the many organizations participating.
 If you plan to attend the conference, be sure to catch the following sessions featuring Smart Growth America’s members and staff.